-The table below shows the present value of accumulated benefits payable to each of our named executive officers at age 65 and the number of years of service credited to each of them under the Kaman Corporation Employees' Pension Plan, which we call the "pension plan" and the SERP as of December 31, 2011.
+The table below shows the present value of accumulated benefits payable to each of our named executive officers at age 65 and the number of years of service credited to each of them under the Kaman Corporation Employees' Pension Plan, which we call the "pension plan," and the SERP as of December 31, 2013.

 |Name||Plan Name||Number of

-As described above under the caption "Retirement Benefits" at page 35, the pension plan was amended by the Board in early 2010 to close the plan to new hires on or after March 1, 2010.
-Existing employees at that time continue to participate in the pension plan subject to the following changes when calculating pension benefits; 1) changes in pay after 2010 are disregarded; 2) compensation in the highest five years out of the last ten years of service prior to 2011 will be taken into account, whether or not consecutive; and 3) a participant's years of service as defined by the pension plan will continue to count for accruing benefits under the pension plan through December 31, 2015.
+The pension plan was amended by the Board in early 2010 to close the plan to new hires on or after March 1, 2010.
+Existing employees at that time continue to participate in the pension plan subject to the following changes when calculating pension benefits: (i) changes in pay after 2010 are disregarded; (ii) compensation in the highest five years out of the last ten years of service prior to 2011 will be taken into account, whether or not consecutive; and (iii) a participant's years of service as defined by the pension plan will continue to count for accruing benefits under the pension plan through December 31, 2015.
 Corresponding changes were made to the SERP at the same time to assure consistency with the pension plan changes.
 These changes did not affect individuals who were already retired or had terminated employment and were vested in their pension benefit.